-Young people's care plans will identify the support they need with learning, homework, preparing for the school day and how these needs will be met while they are staying at Foxgloves.
+Young people's care plans will identify the support they need with learning, homework, or preparing for the school day and how these needs will be met while they are staying at Foxgloves.

-There is an allocated transport co-ordinator that ensures that transport is booked for young people staying with us to get to and from school.
-The transport is provided and coordinated Page 14 of 31 by Client Transport at Bedford Borough, some young people may have specific transportation needs and this will be agreed with the HOS when reviewed and with therefore be incorporated into the agreed support package.
+There is an allocated transport co-ordinator that ensures that transport planning is booked for young people staying with us and ensuring they get to and from school.
+The transport is provided and coordinated by Client Transport at Bedford Borough, some young people may have specific transportation needs and this will be agreed via the Allocation to Resource Pannel (speak to your social worker regarding an assessed need) this is the reviewed within the referral or changing needs within the young person's Reviews and therefore be incorporated into the agreed support package.